DGP-Studio/Snap.Hutao.Docs/docs/en/advanced/FAQ.md

 ### How to Create Desktop Shortcut (With Admin Privilege)

 Click `Create Desktop Shortcut` in the settings page.

-You can move this shortcut to any place you need.

 ### How to run Snap Hutao when Windows starts